seinecke/quocca/README.md

 cam = Camera('cta')
-det = LLHStarDetection(cam, 1.7, 8)
+det = StarDetectionLLH(cam, 1.7, 8)
 calibrate_method('clear_image.mat', cam, det, update=True)
 ```
-This calibrates the estimated cloudiness of the method `LLHStarDetection`.
+This calibrates the estimated visibility of the method `StarDetectionLLH`.
 The configs are updated automatically.